0nix/ggj21/twine/evidence_questioning.md

 ### 4.2 Leitzka leaves without telling anyone where (super leader -1 and leader +x)

 You note that, by Albert Hassel's own admission, Leitzka went out on regular outings with a destination unknown to him.
 Given that she hasn't gone out at all during surveillance, and the dearth of evidence on Nadine Leitzka, you'll have to trust that he is at least telling the truth about this particular detail.
-Given the circumstances, her absences raise questions about who does she meet, and where.
+Given the circumstances, her absences raise questions about who she meets and where.

 Lieutenant Sessler leans forward, in what you guess is his attempt to be assertive rather than imposing.
 "I might not seem like it, gentlemen.
 But, I believe that the women of this State deserve all our protection.
 I believe that, while the original objective of this investigation is determining whether or not Mr. Hassel is a subversive agent with the designs to usurp our democracy, securing the safety of Ms. Leitzka has become a priority of ours that is compatible with our larger objectives."

 Sergeant Bayer widens his eyes, and looks towards the Lieutenant with a wry little smirk on his face.
 "And, how do you reach that conclusion, Sessler?"
 He says, in a light, airy tone that just layers on the sarcasm.

 "Do you not see it?"
 Lieutenant Sessler chides as he slams finger on the piece of paper that you produced for this occasion.
-"Does the behavior of this woman describes a person who enjoys the company of Albert Hassel?
+"Does the behavior of this woman describe a person who enjoys the company of Albert Hassel?
 You might want to ask yourself that."

 Sergeant Bayer, shrugs, his face stuck on that smarmy grimace.
 "If anything, I'd say that should cast a bigger cloud of suspicion over her, Sessler.
 This woman goes out of her way to hide herself such that the information we have on her is notable for its scarcity.
 And yet, here you are, telling us we should give her more leeway?"